XinmengLiao/PhenomePortal-VarXOmics/examples/APOB/README.md

 This is the showcase for single gene query (APOB).
-Only the files will used for webserver are listed here.
-Missing files means no data generated.

 Command for query: